 If you are interested in having a training on a different topic,

 please let us know and we will do our best to accommodate your request!

 Our prevention education efforts include free, age appropriate, research-based programs for students Pre-K through college.
 These programs are also designed to meet the standards of the Maine Learning Results and are created in partnership with the Maine Department of Education and the Maine Coalition Against Sexual Assault.
 For more information about the primary prevention of sexual violence, visit our primary prevention page.

-Sexual Harassment: sexual harassment versus flirting, social and peer influences, and communicating boundaries
+- Sexual Harassment: sexual harassment vs. flirting, social and peer influences, and communicating boundaries

 - Gender Stereotypes: gender respect and equality and gender-based behavior and violence